ansible/ansible-collection-memsource/README.md

-# ansible-collection-memsource
+# Ansible Collection - community.memsource

-An Ansible collection to manage Memsource content
+Documentation for the collection.